solstice333/CDAK/README.md

 ## Description

 Parses through Cathepsin D Assay Kinetics csv data and filters then transposes well groups in the following format, `<ABC 0.5 ug><ABC 1 ug><ABC 2 ug>`.
-Output goes to an output csv or stdout.
+Output goes to an output csv or stdout depending on config.ini specifications.

 ## Usage